 Considers current research reflecting the latest developments in health, safety, nutrition and the role of play in learning.
-Students engage in management techniques that foster best practices in early childhood education.
+Emphasis on the responsibilities of a caregiver who works with children in the developmental stages of imagination.
 Prerequisites: Education 128 and 271.